OUR WORK

 Policy Briefs

-The Policy Briefs project helps bridge the gap between research and action.
+Bridging the gap between research and action

 EPI partners with academics and practitioners to distill complex findings into clear, accessible briefs that inform policy, funding, and frontline peacebuilding.
 These briefs aim to ensure that high-quality research translates into better decision-making across the peacebuilding field.